mustafakaplan28/UART_RFID_Project/README.md

-# UART_RFID_Project
+# ESP-İDF Uart RC522_RFID Project

-Using RC522 RFID and ESP32 , Send Card Adress Data with UART Protocol
+C library for interfacing ESP32 with MFRC522 RFID card reade and send card adress data with UART Protocol

+# How to use Project

+.c and .h Files add to Project Folder

+Build and Flash...